-If you wish to change the temporary directory in which the workflows are run use --basetemp <dir> to change pytest's base temp directory.
+If you wish to change the temporary directory in which the workflows are run use --basetemp < dir > to change pytest's base temp directory.

 Warning: When a directory is passed to --basetemp some of the directory contents will be deleted.
-For example: if your workflow is named "my workflow" then any file or directory named my\workflow will be deleted.
+For example: if your workflow is named "my workflow" then any file or directory named my_workflow will be deleted.
 This makes sure you start with a clean slate if you run pytest again with the same basetemp directory.
 DO NOT use --basetemp on directories where none of the contents should be deleted.

 The temporary directories created are copies of pytest's root directory, the directory from which it runs the tests.
 If you have lots of tests, and if you have a large repository, this may take a lot of disk space.
-To alleviate this you can use the --symlink flag which will create the same directory layout but instead symlinks the files instead of copying them.
-This is slower for lots of small files, and it carries with it the risk that the tests may alter files from your work directory.
+To alleviate this you can use the -symlink flag which will create the same directory layout but instead symlinks the files instead of copying them.
+This carries with it the risk that the tests may alter files from your work directory.
 If there are a lot of large files and files are used read-only in tests, then it will use a lot less disk space and be faster as well.